lesreddy/tw-tetris/readme.md

 5. Score displayed onscreen when the player creates a new line.

-6. Pop up Modal which tells you which level you reached with a fun fact inside.
+6. Pop up Modal which tells you which level you reached with a fun fact inside that changes dependent on the level.

 7. Transparent Background images.